Have you ever tried seasonal productiveness?

 The cycle of productivity

-Each of us has an internal productivity system, which works for content as for everything else.
-Sometimes, we can work for hours without taking any pauses and without feeling exhausted.
+Each of us has an internal productivity system, which works for content like everything else.
+Sometimes, we can work for hours without taking pauses or feeling exhausted.
 But there are moments in which even working for a couple of minutes stresses us.

 We call those moments burnouts.
 But most of the time, they are only a transitional phase of our body.